HannahForsythe/Spanish_dialects/Coding_challenge_1.md

     rare).
 3)  More interestingly, the remaining pronouns allow us to get a finer distinction WITHIN these two groups (Argentinians/Paraugyans and Mexicans/Spaniards).
-For the first par, Argentinians use vos more often on average than Paraguayans, and vice-versa for yo and el.
-For the second pair, Mexicans can be distinguished from Spaniards because they simply use more pronouns overall.
+First, Argentinians use ‘vos’ more often on average than Paraguayans, and vice-versa for ‘yo’ and ‘él/ella’.
+    Second, Mexicans can be distinguished from Spaniards because they simply use more pronouns overall.

 -----